 When Garlic Matures

 Here’s a quick example to help paint a better picture of the harvest times.
-In October, when you plant Siciliano and Ajo Rojo in Southern California, you will harvest the garlic bulbs two weeks apart.
+When you plant Siciliano and Ajo Rojo in Southern California in October, you will harvest the garlic bulbs two weeks apart.
 The harvest season may be in late May or early June for those in warmer climates.
-However, if your region is colder, this could be in late July or early August.
+However, this could be in late July or early August if your region is colder.

 May to June